davidchesnut/sp-general-docs/docs/sharepoint-2013-design-manager-device-channels.md

-> [!Note]
+> [!NOTE]
 > For more information and steps for creating a device channel, see the  [Create a device channel](sharepoint-2013-design-manager-device-channels.md#create) section of this article.

 After a device channel is created and activated, device redirection to a specific master page, for example a mobile version, is possible.
-The next step is to specify what master page should be displayed for mobile devices at the site level, through either the  **Site Master Page Settings** or by using the **Publish and Apply** option in Design Manager.
+The next step is to specify what master page should be displayed for mobile devices at the site level, through either the **Site Master Page Settings**or by using the**Publish and Apply**option in Design Manager.